The Ocean Cleanup: Scientific findings

 In February 2015, the research team published a study in Biogeosciences about the vertical distribution of plastic, based on samples collected in the North Atlantic Gyre.
 They found that plastic concentration decreases exponentially with depth, with the highest concentration at the surface, and approaching zero just a few meters deeper.
 A follow-up paper was published in Scientific Reports in October 2016.

 Mass of river plastic flowing into oceans in tonnes per year.

 In June 2017, researchers published a paper in Nature Communications, with a model of the river plastic input into the ocean.
 Their model estimates that between 1.15 and 2.41 million metric tons of plastic enter the world's oceans every year, with 86% of the input stemming from rivers in Asia.
 In December 2017, they published a paper in Environmental Science & Technology about pollutants in oceanic plastic they had sampled.

 In March 2018, they published a paper in Scientific Reports, summarizing the combined findings from the two expeditions.
 They estimated that the Patch contains 1.8 trillion pieces of floating plastic, with a total mass of 79,000 metric tons.
 Microplastics (< 0.5 cm) make up 94% of the pieces, accounting for 8% of the mass.
 The study suggests that the amount of plastic in the patch increased exponentially since 1970.

 In September 2019, they published a paper in Scientific Reports studying why emissions into the ocean are higher than the estimates of debris accumulated at the surface layer of the ocean.
 They argue that debris circulation dynamics offer an explanation for this missing plastic and suggest that there is a significant amount of time between initial emissions and accumulation offshore.
 The study also indicated that current microplastics are mostly a result of the degradations of plastic produced in the 1990s or before.
 A follow-up study in May 2020 showed that part of the plastic at the surface of the Great Pacific Garbage Patch is breaking down into microplastics and sinking to the deep sea.
 Most debris is still found at the surface, with 90% in the first 5 meters.

 In October 2019, other researchers estimated that most ocean plastic pollution comes from cargo ships, with a majority from Chinese cargo ships alone.
-A spokesperson from The Ocean Cleanup said: "Everyone talks about saving the oceans by stopping using plastic bags, straws and single use packaging.
-That's important, but when we head out on the ocean, that's not necessarily what we find."